nehaljwani/team.exiv2.org/book/IMaEA.md

 ### Future Development Projects

 The code is in good shape, our release process is solid and our user documentation is comprehensive.
-As photography advances, there will be many new cameras and image formats to be processed such as CR3, HEIF and BigTiff.
+As photography advances, there will be many new cameras and image formats such as CR3, HEIF and BigTiff.
 Video support is weak, deprecated in v0.27 and will be removed in 0.28.

-A long standing project for Exiv2 is to us a "unified metadata container".
+A long standing project for Exiv2 is a "unified metadata container".
 There is an implementation of this in the SVN repository.
 Currently we have three containers for Exif, Iptc and Xmp.
 This is clumsy.
 We also have a restriction a single image per file.
 Perhaps both projects can be combined and have a common solution.

 The toolset used in Software Engineering evolves with time.
 C++ has been around for about 35 years and, while many complain about it, I expect it will out-live most of us.
 None-the-less, languages which are less vulnerable to security issues may lead the project to a rewrite in a new language such as Rust.
 I hope this book will provide the necessary understanding of metadata engineering to support such an undertaking.

 The most common issue raised on GitHub concerns lens recognition.
 For v0.26, I added the "Configuration File" feature to enable users to modify lens recognition on their computer.
 While this is helpful, many users would like Exiv2 to deal with this perfectly, both now and in the future.

-I intend to make a proposal LGM in Rennes in May 2021 concerning this matter.
+I intend to make a proposal at LGM in Rennes in May 2021 concerning this matter.
 Both exiv2 and ExifTool can format the metadata in .exv format.
-I'm going to propose to implement a program to read the .exv and return the Lens.
+I will propose to implement a program to read the .exv and return the Lens.
 That program will have an embedded programming language with the rules to identify the lens.
 The scripts will be ascii files which can be updated.
 It will be called M2Lscript (MetaData to Lens Script), pronounced "MillsScript".
 The M2Lscript interpreter will be available as a command-line program, a perl module (for ExifTool) and a C++ library (for linking into exiv2).

 In this way, new lens definitions can be added to "MillsScript" without touching anything in Exiv2.